What Is VMS in Staffing?

 A VMS is a group of software solutions, systems, or websites that facilitates the recruitment process.
 These systems typically help manage the recruitment and talent acquisition process for temporary or contingent workers.
 However, some staffing agencies also hire temp-to-permanent employees or match contingent candidates with job offers.

 Vendor management systems aren’t necessarily tied to a single staffing agency.
-A third-party vendor usually uses these systems to let agencies know about positions employers have available.
+A third-party vendor uses a VMS to let agencies know about positions employers have available.
 The software electronically distributes job requisition details to all of the staffing firms working with the vendor.

 A VMS also can track which agencies submit resumes or applications for open positions.
 The software produces reports on how many contingent worker candidates from each of the agencies are submitted and how many are hired.
 Another VMS reporting feature tracks how many contingent candidates from a staffing firm drop out of the hiring process.